Katherine Peden: First woman commerce commissioner 1963

 Having served successfully as his campaign manager, Peden was appointed by Kentucky Governor Edward T. Breathitt as Commerce Commissioner in 1963.
 Her departmental reforms and targeted campaign to recruit businesses to Kentucky led to the journal BusinessWeek coining her work as "Pedenblitz."
 By the end of her four years in that position, "150,000 new jobs had been created, unemployment in Kentucky was cut in half and personal income had increased by 30 percent."

 President Kennedy appointment to Commission on Status of Women

 In 1963, President John F. Kennedy appointed Peden to the President's Commission on the Status of Women established in 1961.

 President Johnson appointment to Kerner Commission 1967

-Peden was the only woman on the Kerner Commission that investigated the race riots in the United States in the mid 1960s.
+Peden was the only woman on the Kerner Commission that investigated the race riots in the United States in the mid-1960s.

 U.S. Senate campaign 1968

-In May 1968, Peden won the Democratic primary for U.S. Senate over John Y. Brown Sr. of Lexington and other candidates.
+In May 1968, Peden won the Democratic primary for U.S. Senate with 42.5% of the vote over John Y. Brown Sr. of Lexington (25.4%) and 10 other candidates.
 That summer she gave a speech at the 1968 Democratic National Convention in Chicago.
 Peden lost the general election to Republican Marlow Cook of Louisville by a 51.4 to 47.6 percent margin.

 In 1968 Peden started her own company, Peden and Associates, which specialized in industrial and community development and brokerage.